jhsu802701/rails_from_scratch_rails5/01-02-basic_scripts.md

 ```

 ### F. sandbox.sh
-*  Create the file sandbox.sh, enter the following contents, and save the file:
+*  Create the file sandbox.sh with the following content:
 ```
 #!/bin/bash